marc-aurele-besner/hardhat-awesome-cli/README.md

 - Tool to log all contracts deploy on each chain (1 unique contractName/chain + full log) and retrieve them (not tested yet)
     - hre.addressBook.{ saveContract, retrieveContract }
 - Flatten your contracts (All contracts, or specific contracts) save in contractsFlatten/
+- Write some test on the package using mocha

 ## 🏗️ To do:
 - Start working on documentation
 - Deployment contract generator
 - Make 'Run coverage tests' available only if the task is exported by hardhat
 - Inject custom chain in hardhat networks
+- Handle directory for contracts, test and scripts selection
 - Setup chains, RPC and accounts:
     - See the list of .env config and chains setup in a table
 - More Settings:
+    - Handle directory for file exeption
     - Create Github workflows file to run test and coverage test
     - Setup slack API or email report to receive a copy of test result and contracts list deployed
     - Add/Remove other hardhat plugins (need to add/remove in hardhat.config)